Miss Mary Dunlop Murdoch Andrew Charitable Trust

 Grant Programs

-The trust operates a single grant program with applications accepted on a rolling basis throughout the year.
+The trust operates a single grant programme with applications accepted on a rolling basis throughout the year.
 Grant amounts are not publicly disclosed and are determined by the trustees based on the merits of each application and available funds.

 Application Method: Written applications by letter to the trustees at any time (rolling basis)